 Note: It is not our policy to transfer registration from one course to another.
 Requests of this nature will be processed as a withdrawal, subject to the refund policy above.

 Students who have a concern or grievance regarding an academic matter are encouraged to discuss their concern directly with the instructor.
 Students may request that a Continuing Studies staff member be present for his/her conversation with the instructor.
-If they are not comfortable presenting their concern in person, or are not satisfied with the outcome of the discussion, they should submit their grievance in writing to the instructor and send a copy to the Director of Professional + Adult Programs.
+If they are not comfortable presenting their concern in person, or are not satisfied with the outcome of the discussion, they should submit their grievance in writing to the instructor and send a copy to the Director of Continuing Education.
 The instructor must respond in writing to the student within five business days from the date in which a grievance is received.
 In the case of a grievance filed during winter or spring breaks, the clock will stop until the first day of the regular Continuing Education academic calendar.
-The Director of Professional + Adult Programs is available for consultation by the student, and must be copied on the instructor’s response.
-The Director of Professional + Adult Programs will rule on the case within 10 business days.
+The Director of Continuing Education is available for consultation by the student, and must be copied on the instructor’s response.
+The Director of Continuing Education will rule on the case within 10 business days.

-Students are strongly encouraged to address all concerns to the Director of Professional + Adult Programs.
-If resolution is not possible after such dialog, the student should submit a letter or email describing the grievance to the Director of Professional + Adult Programs.
+Students are strongly encouraged to address all concerns to the Director of Continuing Education.
+If resolution is not possible after such dialog, the student should submit a letter or email describing the grievance to the Director of Continuing Education.
 Please note that non‐academic grievances must be filed during the semester in which the incident occurred.
 A student with a grievance pertaining to an academic matter should consult the Academic Grievances section for a full explanation of procedures in such cases.

 The University of the Arts is accredited by the Middle States Association of Colleges and Schools.
 Continuing Education offers courses for Continuing Education Credit.
 Courses in this program are indicated with a “CE” prefix.
 Courses for credit have a “C” suffix, and courses for non-credit have an “N” suffix.